microsoft/DeepSpeedExamples/Intro101/README.md

 ## 2.1 Launching Training

 We are now ready to launch our training!
-As a convenience, DeepSpeed provides its own launcher that is seamlessly compatible with internal clusters at MSFT (e.g., ITP).
+As a convenience, DeepSpeed provides its own launcher that is seamlessly compatible with clusters that provide a `/job/hostfile` containing all available machines in your job.
 You can now try running your model on your available GPU(s) with the command below.
-By default this will attempt to run data-parallel training across all available GPUs on the current machine + any external machines listed in your `/job/hostfile`.
-Please read [more details about the DeepSpeed launcher](https://www.deepspeed.ai/getting-started/#launching-deepspeed-training) on our website.
+By default this will attempt to run distributed data-parallel (DDP) training across all available GPUs on the current machine + any external machines listed in your `/job/hostfile`.
+Please read [more details about the DeepSpeed launcher](https://www.deepspeed.ai/getting-started/#launching-deepspeed-training) and its assumptions on our website.

 ```bash
 deepspeed train_bert.py --checkpoint_dir .